 - 1. Turn the boiler ON.
-The controller will begin counting down from 210.
-This countdown sequence will last for approximately 3-1/2 minutes. - 2.
+The controller will begin a 210 second countdown. - 2.
 To override this time delay, press Select. - 3.
 Press Select to display the current stage setpoint. - 4.
 Press Up Arrow to increase or Down Arrow to decrease to the desired setpoint. - 5.
-Press Enter to enter the displayed value into memory; (you must press enter to save each value into the controller). - 6.
+Press Enter to enter the displayed value into memory; (you must press ENTER to save each value into the controller). - 6.
 Press Select to display the current stage switching differential. - 7.
 Press Up Arrow to increase or Down Arrow to decrease to the desired switching differential. - 8.
-Press Enter to enter the displayed value into memory (you must press enter to save each value into the controller). - 9.
+Press Enter to enter the displayed value into memory (vou must press ENTER to save each value into the controller). - 9.
 Repeat steps 3 through 8 to program stage 2. - 10.
 Press Select Select (2 times) to return to stage 1 parameters.
 Scroll through the programming loop a second time to confirm that the appropriate values have been entered into memory by pressing Select.